-The clouds created from our Platforms during use are aerosols that are not smoke, even though they are sometimes wrongly referred to as smoke.
+The clouds created from our products during use are aerosols that are not smoke, even though they are sometimes wrongly referred to as smoke.
 There’s often confusion when it comes to differentiating between aerosols that are smoke, and those that aren’t.
 While smoke is an aerosol, not all aerosols are smoke.

 Why does this matter?
 Because during the burning of the tobacco, most of the harmful and potentially harmful constituents (HPHCs) found in cigarette smoke are released, and carbon-based solid particles are generated that can adversely affect your health when inhaled.
 While not being risk-free, our smoke-free products, which avoid combustion, have the potential to be less harmful alternatives for smokers who won’t quit.

-We created an assessment program to track the scientific developments of all our Platforms, and this program includes testing the composition of our aerosols.
+We created an assessment program to track the scientific developments of all our products, and this program includes testing the composition of our aerosols.
 Our findings show how our aerosols are compositionally different from cigarette smoke.

 Determining what is and isn’t in our aerosol only makes up a part of what we investigate.
 Knowing how the aerosols might affect the body and environment are also vital pieces of information.
 We’ve collected a few interesting findings and facts across most of our assessment program: